eljuanchosf/pyrotic/README.md

 ```

-initial setup creates a `_template` directory at the root of the project to hold the generators
+initial setup creates a `_templates` directory at the root of the project to hold the generators

 ```
 pyrotic init